collocations.org

 attain, climb to, reach, rise to

-The balloon reached a height of 20,000 feet.
+The balloon reached a height of 20 000 feet.

-at a ~ of
+at a height of

-3. (usually ‘heights’) high place
+3. (usually heights) high place

 mountain, rocky

-The condor soars above the mountain heights.
+The condor soars effortlessly above the mountain heights.

-VERB + HEIGHT
+VERB + HEIGHTS

 scale